portellam/deploy-VFIO/README.md

         zram-swap ARGUMENTS:
-          [fraction]                    Set the fraction of total available memory. force                         Force changes, even if zram-swap is allocated and in use. *
+          [fraction]                    Set the fraction of total available memory. default                       Automatically calculate the fraction of total available memory. force                         Force changes, even if zram-swap is allocated and in use. *

           Example (assume a Host with 32 GiB of RAM):